The Italian Riviera Yacht Charter Guide | Portofino

 Delving deeper into Sanremo, you will discover a more quaint and traditional old town where you can get lost in the history of its twisting narrow streets climbing up the hillside.
 For a cultural and historical expedition, visit the Fort of Santa Tecla from the 1700s that overlooks the harbour or find yourself a spot on the long stretch of golden sandy beach to enjoy a sea breeze and plenty of sunshine.

 The famous Cinque Terre are 5 villages (Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore) set along 18 kilometres of sheer rocky coastline beneath steep terraced hills and vineyards.
 Here you will find 5 small villages that are built into the rocks between the beach and the hills, famous for their vineyards and local wines.
 Their sheer remoteness makes them even more magical and intact.
-Mediaeval influences are obvious and the dramatic coastal scenery is breathtaking; the winding paths and towering pastel houses are one of a kind.
+Medieval influences are obvious and the dramatic coastal scenery is breathtaking; the winding paths and towering pastel houses are one of a kind.

 Lavagna is a charming fishing town that provides a welcome contrast to the celebrated beauty of Portofino.
 Along a 4km stretch of impeccable beach known as the Cavi di Lavagna, the town exhibits a typically Ligurian structure with small, quiet streets, charming shops and plenty of historically intriguing spots.

+For the foodies amongst you, the Italians are praised for their indulgent Italian delicacies and this goes the same for yachts chartering here and using fresh italian produce.
 Nestled between the Alps and the Mediterranean sea, Ligurian cuisine combines simple fresh flavours both from land and sea.
 The food you will find along the Italian Riviera is simple, unpretentious and healthy.
 Expect to find regional specialities such as focaccia and farinata (a thin loaf made from chickpea flour) as well as delicate local wines and a variety of olive oils.

 With its many fishing ports, Ligurian cuisine also has a strong seafood base, with fish like anchovy, white bream, sea bass and many others cooked simply with olive oil, capers and other simple seasonings.
-Of course, being Italy, pizzeria and pasta houses are everywhere, serving a good combination of seafood, vegetarian, and meat-based offerings.
+Of course being Italy, pizzeria and pasta houses are everywhere, serving a good combination of seafood, vegetarian, and meat-based offerings.

 Liguria has a mild, typically Mediterranean climate.
 Average temperatures range from 9°C/48°F in January to 23°C/73°F in the summer.
 There is very little rainfall in the summer, making it ideal for holidays and charters.
 The weather normally remains pleasant through October, becoming much more unsettled through the winter.
 The warmth and calm returns in the spring, when it is often delightful to visit the area before the hordes of tourists.